Heji-Lee/IBM-OpenFOAM-7/readme.md

 # IBM library for OpenFOAM-7
-Port from foam Extender 4.0's immersion boundary library to the OpenFOAM 7 version to fix the API
+Port from foam-extend-4.0's immersion boundary library to the OpenFOAM-7 version to fix the API

 build with:
 ```